siidheesh/regex/README.md

 # Regex

-A crap NFA-based regex engine written for fun (beta)
+A crap NFA-based text-directed regex engine written for fun (beta)

 To test: